andtechstudios/iota/README.md

 # iOTA
-*Over-the-Air dashboard for iOS developers*
+*Template frontend for over-the-air distribution*

 ## Usage
 1. Substitute the following environment variables.
 You will need to modify: